ahmedhsin/fos_vscode/readme.md

+Important notes your project folder must be directly in `c:/` also project template must be in `FOS_Codes`. currently only support windows.

 After extracting `fos_vscode.rar` inside the `fos_cygwin` folder:

 If your cohort is 2024 or later, modify the `build.bat` and `tasks.json` file in the `.vscode` folder to replace any occurrences of "2023" with your current year.
 Open `fos_cygwin` as a project folder in VS Code.